port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/quick-start/full-kubernetes-exporter.md

 export TEMPLATE_NAME="complete_usecase"
 ```

-Now you are ready to run the installation script:
+You can now run the installation script using the following code snippet:

 ```bash showLineNumbers
 export CLUSTER_NAME="my-cluster"